Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/README.md

 To keep the fitting tight over time, threadlockr was added and along with a 3D printed contraption that prevents the rotation of the two fittings, like a lock wire.

 ## Compression
 To compress the stack, eight M4 threaded rods were used to compress the two end plates together.
 A nut was also welded on one end of each rod to turn it into a long hex head bolt.
-Note that washers are needed to avoid damage on the end plates during compression.
+[High profile nuts](https://www.mcmaster.com/90725A025/) were used to avoid stripping.
+Also note that [washers](https://www.mcmaster.com/93475A230/) are needed to avoid damage on the end plates during compression.

 # Stack assembly procedure
 (...)